lukestonier-monek/interview_PHP/INSTRUCTIONS UPDATED.md

 # Task Overview
 Your task is to create a user register system by creating a storage system of your choice The application must be able to add new users, view current users and update details for a user.
+There are two types of user, Monek User and a regular user

+The endpoints required are:
+Get by ID,
+Get all by type (Monek/Non monek User)
+Create User
+Update User By Id

 # Extra Information
 - The PHP api should be RESTfull.